-- Storm events caused major shifts in water quality, with turbidity peaking at 478 NTU and salinity dropping to 16.3 psu at the SI during heavy rain and tidal surges. - Low pH episodes (< 7.5) occur frequently, especially during cold fronts and tropical systems, with the lowest values (pH 7.3) at SI and OB, signaling potential stress conditions for shellfish and other pH-sensitive organisms. - Hypoxic conditions (DO < 2 mg/L) were detected at all stations, with a minimum of 0.4 mg/L at SI, emphasizing the need for continuous oxygen monitoring during summer stratification. - Network uptime exceeded 90%, with AH showing the highest reliability (~95%).
-OB faced occasional downtime due to tidal exposure, but performance improved with adjustments.
+- Storm events caused major shifts in water quality, with turbidity peaking at 478 NTU at SI and salinity dropping to 10.9 psu at OB during heavy rain and tidal surges. - Low pH episodes (< 7.5) occur frequently, especially during cold fronts and tropical systems, with the lowest values (pH 7.3) at SI and OB, signaling potential stress conditions for shellfish and other pH-sensitive organisms. - Hypoxic conditions (DO < 2 mg/L) were detected at all stations, with a minimum of 0.4 mg/L at SI, emphasizing the need for continuous oxygen monitoring during summer stratification. - Network uptime was generally high, with AH showing the highest reliability (~95%).
+SI with ~93%, while OB had the lowest (~88%) due to tidal exposure, though performance improved with adjustments.

 Requested citation format for the document: Mejía-Mercado, B.E., Morris, C., and Trexler, J. 2025.
-FSUCML Real-time and Continuous Seawater Monitoring System: Annual Report 2023-2024.
+FSUCML Realtime and Continuous Seawater Monitoring System: Annual Report 2023-2024.
 Florida State University Coastal and Marine Laboratory.
 42 p.
 Available in: https://marinelab.fsu.edu/research/seawater-monitoring-system/ a) Principal investigators and contact information: